DanielOhn/blog-bois/content/blog/the-first-and-last-ld2l-blog.md

 ## Problem Uno
 ### Scheduling Woes

 Going into this season I actually wanted to try hard and play seriously with a main focus on winning.
-I personally find the best experience in Dota is having a team who are all on the same page, following calls, and doing everything in their power to win, so with that in mind I actually wanted to get at least 2 scrims in a week before each official game.
+I personally find the best experience in Dota is having a team who are all on the same page, following calls, and doing everything in their power to win.
+With that in mind I actually wanted to get at least 2 scrims in a week before each official game.

 Unfortunately, it seems like our entire team’s schedule doesn’t align at all.
 Between everyone dealing with real life stuff, TrySoft having an inconsistent schedule with work, and Venuz living in China or some shit.
 That’s fine, we won’t be able to go super try hard, but as long as people show up on game day and play to win.